Ciran0/Clia/README.md

 - [ ] the surface of the accreted terrain correspond to the expected surface of the island arc at the time of collision

 ### Major collision management
->"As a user, when a major collision occurs (plate vs plate), i want to be able to keep track of the features the "disapear in this collision" as well as manage the various deformations of geometry that occurs in the collision."
+>"As a user, when a major collision occurs (plate vs plate), i want to be able to keep track of the features that "disappear in this collision" as well as manage the various deformations of geometry that occurs in the collision."

 **Acceptance Criteria**:
 - [ ] the features caugh in the collision are remembered (for things like tracking fossils)